Hepatitis is an inflammation of the liver characterized by diffuse or patchy necrosis.

 Various systemic infections and other illnesses may produce small focal areas of hepatic inflammation or necrosis.
 This nonspecific reactive hepatitis can cause minor liver function abnormalities but is usually asymptomatic.

-Some types of infectious and noninfectious liver inflammation are summarized in Selected Infections With Liver Involvement.
+Some types of infectious and noninfectious liver inflammation are summarized in table Selected Infections With Liver Involvement.

 Selected Infections With Liver Involvement